patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/DEMON_Armbian_HDMI_Boot_Screen/DEMON_HDMI_Boot_Screen_Install.md

 https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/tree/main/Other_Files/DEMON_Armbain_HDMI_Boot_Screen

-# install direct via SSH
+# Install direct via SSH

 This will download the file to your user directory